hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 (outside) a= 1
 ```

 One can see that the "same" variable `a` has different value inside and outside a function.
 The operation inside a function does not affect the outer variable `a`.
 This is a matter of "scope".
 Every variable, function, or more generally "token"/ "symbol" in Python has its scope of effectiveness.
 The inner function definition of `a` masks the definition outside `a`.
-In order to make the operation inside one function able to operate the variables outside, one can use `global` and `nonlocal` keywords.
+In order to make the operation inside one function able to operate the variables outside, one can use `global` and `non-local` keywords.
 Please see more details from [this blog post](https://www.datacamp.com/community/tutorials/scope-of-variables-python).
 However, using global variable is not recommended because it makes the program hard to maintain when the size becomes large.
 There are many ways to work around.
 In the above example, we can use simply pass `a` into the function via argument list and use return statement to return the changed value:

 ```python
 a = 1